About Us

 Active members

 Municipalities that fall into the strict definition of spa towns.
-They must comply with EHTTA’s criteria
+They must comply with EHTTA’s criteria.

 associate members

-international members
+international partners

-Reserved for thermal towns outside of Europe which can document the historical relation with European thermal heritage
+Reserved for thermal towns outside of Europe which can document the historical relation with European thermal heritage.

 Criteria